How to negotiate with jerks and win

 >> Learn more: Attend the Global Summit on Negotiation and Trust, Nov.
 8-10, 2013, at Thunderbird School of Global Management near Phoenix, Arizona.

 Karen S. Walch, Ph.D. is a professor of cross-cultural communication and negotiation at Thunderbird School of Global Management.
 She teaches in the Executive Certificate in Global Negotiations program for Thunderbird Online, which includes three courses: Cross-Cultural Communication, Essentials of Global Negotiations, and Managing Conflict with a Global Mindset.
 Download the syllabus.
-Dr. Walch is the author of Seize the Sky: 9 Secrets of Negotiation Power.
+Dr. Walch is the author of Power of Understanding.